Naming Is Hard

 This is a story about how hard it is to come up with a good name.

-This is in 2013 or so when I was building a system online education for Stanford.
-We started in 2012 and launched a nice little called Class2Go.
-The site worked well and supported the basic features of an online course well enough: videos, assessments, auth, reporting.
+This was in 2013.
+I was part of a team building a system for online education at Stanford.
+We launched a nice little site, Class2Go, with a small team in a few months.
+It worked well and supported the basic features of an online course: videos, assessments, auth, reporting.
 We decided to keep it going and worked on it for another year, expanding the covered use cases and taking on more classes.

 Comments